 Where 'unclear bog' is printed in the Field Status column of the Field Information Table which accompanies your map this means that based on our current information, we believe the field is lowland bog and that it does not have a physically recognisable boundary.
-The MEA for the field is therefore fixed to zero because we consider the field to be ineligible for BPS and (where appropriate) ANC and therefore should not be claimed.
-If you are confident that any of the area is eligible and the field is enclosed by a recognised field boundary, you should notify us by completing a LPIS Correction form.
+The MEA for the field is therefore fixed to zero because we consider the field to be ineligible for BPS and therefore should not be claimed.
+If you are confident that any of the area is eligible and the field is enclosed by a recognised field boundary, you should notify us using the online 'Submit FNC changes to DAERA' function.